susantamalakar/CV-Project2-Wall_Crack_Detection/README.md

 Download all the files I provided here and also you need to download a U-Net model.
 I have already trained it using Keras. go to my Google Drive link provided below and download it.
 Make sure to put all the files in the current directory.

 https://drive.google.com/file/d/1MGIkCqtXrcIGARbt0C3zcOf86q_Q95rq/view?usp=sharing

+For any query email me at susanta.malakar98@gmail.com / susanta.mala@kmutt.ac.th